broken-helix/rockpaperscissors/README.md

 ## **Typography**

 * The font used throughout the game was selected from Google Fonts.
-* A retro style computer font was desired, but most options seemed quite pixelated, so [Smooch sans](https://fonts.google.com/specimen/Smooch+Sans) was selected for it's more modern and smoother representation.
+* A retro style computer font was desired, but most options seemed quite pixelated, so [Smooch sans](https://fonts.google.com/specimen/Smooch+Sans) was selected for its more modern and smoother representation.

 ![Font selection](/docs/smooch-sans-font.jpg)
 ***